 - Focus attention on use and associated practices such as loaning and sharing, rather than production and conventional consumption (as the aim of the initiative is to think about people using clothes differently, not designing and producing clothes differently)

-- Think beyond what happens, or even feels possible, today – in the author’s experience (this might involve amplifying an existing individual practice into a thriving subculture, or a marginal culture into the mainstream)
+- Think beyond what happens, or even feels plausible, today – in the author’s experience (this might involve amplifying an existing individual practice into a thriving subculture, or a marginal culture into the mainstream)

 - Include an explanation of the historical juncture – genuine or invented – which caused this parallel world to split off from our own.